Looking for the best tips and tricks for students about to head off to college? Here is everything I wish I knew before going to college.

 10. You Don’t Need Many School Supplies

-I know how fun it was to go school supplies shopping at the beginning of the year in middle and high school, but you really don't need more than some pens, pencils, highlighters, and maybe a notebook.
-For me, I took notes on my computer so I didn't even need supplies at all.
+I know how fun it was to go school supplies shopping (click to read more to buy all the health supplements that are needed for college at the best quality) at the beginning of the year in middle and high school, but you really don’t need more than some pens, pencils, highlighters, and maybe a notebook.
+For me, I took notes on my computer so I didn’t even need supplies at all.
 But, you will need to buy class kits for certain classes which can be a bit pricey.